abhilo/CSC207group156/README.md

 - Mahek

 ## Problem Domain
-The goal of our group's project is to develop a YouTube to Spotify Playlist Converter.
-This project will facilitate seamless playlist transfers from YouTube to Spotify.
+The goal of our group's project is to develop a YouTube-Spotify Playlist Converter.
+This project will facilitate seamless playlist transfers from YouTube to Spotify and Spotify to YouTube.
 As a result, the problem domain primarily involves media streaming and playlist management.

 ## Application Description
-For customers who want to transfer their YouTube playlists to Spotify, our program strives to offer a simple and effective alternative.
+For customers who want to transfer their YouTube playlists to Spotify or Spotify playlists to YouTube, our program strives to offer a simple and effective alternative.
 The application's fundamental features will consist of:
-- **Playlist Retrieval:** Users provide a YouTube playlist URL, and the application will extract the list of songs from that playlist.
+- **Playlist Retrieval:** Users provide a YouTube/Spotify playlist URL, and the application will extract the list of songs from that playlist.
-- **Spotify Authentication** User account authentication will be used to create playlists on behalf of the user/
+- **Account Authentication** User account authentication will be used to create playlists on behalf of the user.
-- **Spotify Playlist Creation:** Our application will create a new Spotify playlist for the user.
+- **Playlist Creation:** Our application will create a new Spotify/YouTube playlist for the user, depending on the application selected.
-- **Song Retrieval:** Use a song matching algorithm to search and match songs from the YouTube playlist to the Spotify database.
+- **Song Retrieval:** Use a song matching algorithm to search and match songs from the YouTube playlist to the Spotify database, or from the Spotify playlist to YouTube's catalog.
-- **Playlist Creation:** Retrieved songs will be added to the newly created Spotify playlist.
+- **Playlist Creation:** Retrieved songs will be added to the newly created Spotify/YouTube playlist.